 Bidders are required to provide in their quotation an estimate of any travel, accommodation and incidental expenses required in connection with the Contract.
 All travel, accommodation and expenses require prior approval of GDC and will be reimbursed on acceptance of receipts and where appropriate a mileage log.
 Any travel, accommodation and expenses must be in accordance with GDC’s standard travel and subsistence rates, attached as detail below:

 Rates/policy

+Any business travel required as part of the Contract must be agreed with GDC’s Contract Manager and conduct in the most

 Invoicing and Payment